When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 Albania remains one of the last undiscovered gems of Europe, and it packs a punch with its untouched landscapes and historic sites.
 From the sprawling capital of Tirana to the intimidating Accursed Mountains, there is an adventure for all interests.

-And, this small Balkan country is one of the cheapest countries in the world for a peaceful beach retreat.
+This small Balkan country is one of the cheapest countries in the world for a peaceful beach retreat.
+On the list of European countries to stop and stay awhile, Albania is a must.

 - Relax on the picturesque beaches of the Albanian Riviera